buzzdead/ElKomplett/README.md

 To browse the catalog, simply navigate to `/catalog` and use the pagination links to view more products.

 To purchase a product, add it to the basket and navigate to the checkout page.
-You can use the fake Stripe card details provided here: [Link Text](https://stripe.com/docs/testing) to complete the purchase.
+You can use the fake Stripe card details provided on the stripe testing site [Stripe Test](https://stripe.com/docs/testing) to complete the purchase.

 ## Contributing